-The Centre for Studies in Religion and Theology is devoted to the critical study of a wide range of religious traditions, as interpreted both in the past and in the contemporary world.
+The Centre for Religious Studies is devoted to the critical study of a wide range of religious traditions, as interpreted both in the past and in the contemporary world.
 It is also concerned with thinking about the ways in which specific religious traditions (such as Buddhism, Judaism and Christianity) engage in intellectual reflection on a wide range of specific issues, such as the nature of God, ethics, social issues, gender, the environment and the meaning of life.

 The Centre has research strengths in the area of the relationship between culture and belief, in relation both to contemporary society and philosophical issues and to the past.
 There is supervisory expertise in the historical and literary analysis of religion in biblical, medieval and early modern periods, as well as in contemporary approaches to the study of religious questions, including religion in Australian society.

 The following two units make up a first-year sequence, co-ordinated from within the School of Philosophical, Historical and International Studies, but taught by lecturers from across the faculty.